 Configuration Reference¶

 Driftcut is configured through a single YAML file.
-All sections except name, models, and corpus have sensible defaults.
+All sections except name and models have sensible defaults. corpus is required for live run, but replay mode gets prompt metadata from the replay input file instead.

 Full example¶